Naveen-PJ/Phineas_AI/README.md

 ## Future Enhancements
 1. **Live Transcription**:
-   - Add real-time transcription functionality to display text during lectures.
+   - Real-time transcription of lectures to be implemented.
 2. **Enhanced UI**:
    - A more intuitive graphical interface with KivyMD components.
 3. **Database Integration**:
    - Store transcripts, summaries, and doubts for future reference.
 4. **Customization**:
    - Allow users to choose summarization styles or formats.
+5. **Doubt Clarification**:
+   - Providing responses to students' doubts during the lecture using NLP (future feature).

 ---